markwomack/PixelRingAnimator/README.md

 create animations that are fun and can be used to communicate state.
 I use them on my robots to indicate when the robot is doing something like moving or thinking.
-I have collected different animation patterns into the PixelRingAnimator class for use more generally and not specific to any one project.
+I have collected different animation patterns into the PixelRingAnimator class for use more generally.

 ## Dependencies
 This library is dependent on the existing Adafruit NeoPixel library.